ofgulban/minimalist_psychopy_examples/README.md

-These are some very simple [Psychopy](http://www.psychopy.org/) scripts that I have written for demonstrating some basics to people who did not have any experience.
+These are some very simple [Psychopy](http://www.psychopy.org/) scripts that I have written for demonstrating some basics to people who did not have much programming experience.

 It seems that they are useful so I have decided to put them here for easy access.